artnoage/ARC-AGI-2/memory_bank/progress.md

 *   Functionality for adding/managing reasoning traces.
 *   Distance metric UI feedback.
 *   Data structure definition (`data/nature_of_data.md`).
+*   Username authentication via cookie.
+*   Application interfaces (`testing_interface.html`, `discuss_interface.html`) show main content by default, relying on the root welcome page (`/`).
+*   Correct handling of `task_id` property in JavaScript.
+*   Robust WebSocket connection handling in the testing interface.
+*   Correct logout redirection to the root welcome page (`/`).
+*   **OpenRouter API Integration in Discussion Interface:** The discussion interface (`apps/discuss_interface.html`) is now integrated with the OpenRouter API.
+This includes:
+    *   A model selector dropdown to choose between different OpenRouter models.
+    *   Using the user-provided API key to send messages to the selected model.
+    *   Displaying AI responses in the chat interface.
+    *   Handling the API key check before sending messages.
+    *   Correctly loading and displaying tasks from `dataset.json`.
+    *   Matching the dark theme of the application.
+    *   Resolving the duplicate 'Grid' identifier error.

 **Phase 2: Synthetic Data Generation & Verification (Implemented, Needs Testing)**
 *   `synthetic_data_generators/` directory structure established.